LStepanek/turing_machine/README.md

 This repository contains an implementation of a Turing machine simulator, designed as a demonstration of computational concepts in the course **KIP/XTILO: Computability and Complexity**.
 The project includes scripts for encoding and decoding Turing machine states and transitions, running the Turing machine with predefined configurations, and executing unit tests to ensure its correctness.

+**Key Feature**: This Turing machine can perform the addition of a finite number of binary integers on a single tape, separated by `#` symbols.

 ---

 ## **Getting Started**